ChuuniMage/krzysztophor/commandDev/twoArgs.md

 }
 ```

-The initial commit's `msg` command worked the following way:
-- Take in two arguments, the `#channel` and the `message`
-- Test if the first argument exists, if it does not, abort the function
-- Extract the channel ID with the `extractNumbersForId` function
-- Fetch the channel ID
-- Test if the channel exists after being fetched - if not, to not post
-- involved `@ts-ignore` to get the compiler to stop complaining.
+Old `msg` command, involved `@ts-ignore` to get the compiler to stop complaining.
 There was an error with the

 ```typescript
       case `msg`: // =msg #channel message